monowai/flockdata.org/README.md

 ## Project Status
 Full support for ElasticSearch 1.1 and Neo4j2 in place.
 API is settled.

-Currently working on support for visulisation tools.
+Currently working on support for visualization tools.

 ## How to get going
 You need to gain a brief understanding of the two AuditBucket scalable micro services